ardoco/ardoco.github.io/_approaches/transarcai.md

 - How it works: Given the software architecture text and the codebase, the system asks the LLM to list likely component names.
 That list of names forms a "Simple Software Architecture Model" (SSAM).
 Finally, code elements with matching names or descriptions are linked to the documentation.
 This pipeline avoids needing an explicit UML model.
 - Effectiveness: TransArC-AI achieved very competitive results.
 Using GPT-4o, it obtained a weighted F1 of about 0.86, nearly as good as the original TransArC with a hand-made model (F1 0.87).
 It also substantially outperformed the ArDoCode baseline (which scored ~0.62).
 This shows that LLMs can automatically infer the key architectural components.

-See our [ICSA 2025 publication page](/c/icsa25) for details, links, and resources.